 The ancient Egyptian monotheism and particularly the myth of creation which states Atum created the universe from his primordial mound at the beginning of time, played a vital role in choosing the shape, design, and role of these structures.
 The ancient Egyptian language has no word for "architect" so each master-builder was known as "director of the entire king's works." which shows that they held a special position of trust with the king and frequently acted as his vizier.

 There is no better place on earth that can reflect the true soul of ancient architecture than the enchanting monuments of Egypt.
-Don't miss the chance to be in the land of wonder and beauty though our Egypt holiday packages or on board a Nile cruise and sail on the holy spirit of the past.
+Don't miss the chance to be in the land of wonder and beauty through our Egypt holiday packages from the UK or onboard a Nile river cruise and sail on the holy spirit of the past.

 Enjoy a private day tour in Cairo to visit the pyramids, the Egyptian Museum, and Khan EL Khalili bazaar,...